Trump calls himself "a very stable genius," slams Michael Wolff

 "Throughout my life, my two greatest assets have been mental stability and being, like, really smart," Mr. Trump tweeted.
 "Crooked Hillary Clinton also played these cards very hard and, as everyone knows, went down in flames.
 I went from VERY successful businessman, to top T.V.
 Star ... to President of the United States (on my first try).
 I think that would qualify as not smart, but genius....and a very stable genius at that!"

+Mr. Trump is hoping to work out a deal with Democrats that may include granting legal status to about 800,000 young immigrants who were temporarily shielded from deportation under an Obama-era program known as Deferred Action for Childhood Arrivals.
+He said "it's something certainly that I'd like to see happen."
+Mr. Trump also wants to address the problem of drug "pouring into this country and how to stop it."

+On the topic of North Korea, he said he would "absolutely" engage in phone conversations with North Korean leader Kim Jong Un.

-Mr. Trump also posted about the unemployment rate for African-Americans, which in December was at the lowest level since the government started tracking such data in 1972.
+Early Saturday, Mr. Trump tweeted about the unemployment rate for African-Americans, which in December was at the lowest level since the government started tracking such data in 1972.
 The reasons for the record low range from a greater number of black Americans with college degrees to a growing need for employers in a tight job market to widen the pool of people they hire from.

 "The African American unemployment rate fell to 6.8%, the lowest rate in 45 years.
 I am so happy about this News!"
 Mr. Trump said.